There’s never been a better time to work in the creative industries, with countless career options open to those with artistic flair.

 Designers and artists tend to work across many different mediums, using a variation of materials along the way.
-Fabric provides an interesting canvas for designers to work on, enabling them to apply their art to a number of end products.
-Shillington Melbourne teacher Spenceroni decided that surface pattern design was the route for him, after originally studying science and then graphic design.
+Fabric provides a new canvas for designers to work on, enabling them to apply their art to several end products.
+Shillington Melbourne teacher Spenceroni decided that surface pattern design was the route for him, after initially studying science and then graphic design.
 He's since gone on to win awards with his bright and engaging visual style.
 Shillington New York graduate Courtney Capone also specialises in surface design and illustration – check out her inspiring work and her pattern tutorial.

 11. Game Designer

 For fans of 8-bit, Oculus Rift and everything in between, gaming design might seem a tempting challenge to apply your skills.
 Winner of the Shillumni competition Vanille Cuvelier, caught our attention when she designed a mobile game called Shillorun, with no previous game design experience.
 On developing her new skill-set, she said: "Creating a game is straightforward once you get the hang of how rules, behaviours and attributes work."
 If you're looking to make the segway into this creative offshoot, Vanille recommends GameSalad as a starting point.

 Brands are always on the lookout for new and creative ways to market their products, and as such, require designers to help produce engaging artwork for their packaging.
 From drinks companies to confectionary and toiletries, there's a whole host of opportunities for savvy designers and illustrators to be part of this lucrative industry.
 Shillington graduate Roo Cassels works for UK branding and packaging agency, Big Fish.
 He secured a job after working in advertising.
 "Every day’s different so sometimes I may be cutting and sticking, making mock-ups, designing on the computer, on a photoshoot or at a meeting with clients—it's an upgrade from my old job."